Lemoncode/react-by-sample/04 Callback/readme.md

 ## Steps to build it

-- Copy the content of the `03 State` folder to an empty folder for the sample and make this your current folder.
+- Copy the content of the `03 State` folder to an empty folder for this example and make this your current folder.

 - Install the npm packages described in the `package.json` and verify that it works: